dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/maneuvers.md

 * Put power back in
 * Lower spoilers
 * Back to straight-and-level at original altitude

+## EGPWS Escape Maneuver

+The following procedure should be employed for EGPWS recoveries:

+1. Disengage autopilot.
+2. Advance thrust levers to T/O or greater, verify spoilers retracted.
+3. Roll wings level.
+4. Smoothly apply back pressure on the yoke to raise the nose.
+5. Maintain an airspeed at least 10 kt above the low speed awareness cue.
+6. Configure flaps and gear for minimum drag.
+7. Once clear of obstacles or terrain establish level flight.
+8. Check airspeed and adjust thrust as required.

 ## Engine Failure In Flight